FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The trial load is the intended load for a trial
+Trial Load is the per-interface intended load for a trial.

 Discussion:

 For test report purposes, it is assumed that this is a constant load by default.
-This MAY be only an average load, e.g. when the traffic is intended to be busty, e.g. as suggested in [RFC2544] (section 21.
+This MAY be only an average load, e.g. when the traffic is intended to be bursty, e.g. as suggested in [RFC2544] (section 21.
 Bursty traffic), but the test report MUST explicitly mention how non-constant the traffic is.

-Trial load is the quantity defined as Constant Load of [RFC1242] (section 3.4 Constant Load), Data Rate of [RFC2544] (section 14.
+Trial Load is equivalent to the quantities defined as Constant Load of [RFC1242] (section 3.4 Constant Load), Data Rate of [RFC2544] (section 14.
 Bidirectional traffic) and Intended Load of [RFC2285] (section 3.5.1 Intended load (Iload)).